Home

 We were going to leave the next day, so I just let it go until I got home.
 I needed time to think about it.

-I talked it over with my brother, and he said my gen-set had a centrifugal clutch that relies on momentum.
+I talked it over with my brother, and he said all motor generators had a centrifugal clutch that relies on momentum.
 This made sense to me, but I decided to go to an RV forum site for further advice.

 I got a response indicating that I should check and make sure that my crankshaft did not stop "top dead center".